isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-old-singapore-places-in-pictures-and-oral-history.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/vol-9-issue-4/oldsg/hotel_de_IEurope.jpg" style="width:70%;">
-<i>MITA collection, courtesy of National Achieves Singapore; Ronni Pinsier collection, courtesy of National Achieves of Singapore; Courtesy of National Archives of Singapore.</i></div>
+<i>The Grand Hotel de l’Europe was one of the finest hotels in Singapore and overlooked the Esplanade.
+Courtesy of National Archives of Singapore.</i></div>

 #### **National Stadium**